Cardiovascular Technology Certifications - CCI, ARDMS

 CCI Certification Renewals

 Renewals for all CCI credentials happen on an annual basis.
-Each year, certificate-holders must pay $165 and every three years they must submit evidence of their continuing education units.
-Those holding CT and CRAT credentials are required to submit 16 CEUs, and those holding the more advanced certifications (CES, RCIS, RCS, RCES, RCCS, RPhS, and RVS) must submit 36 CEUs.
+Each year, certificate-holders must pay $165, and every three years, they must submit evidence of their continuing education units.
+Those holding CCT and CRAT credentials must submit 16 CEUs, and those holding the more advanced certifications (ACS, CES, RCIS, RCS, RCCS, RPhS, and RVS) must submit 36 CEUs.

 American Registry of Diagnostic Medical Sonographers (ARDMS) Certifications